 To get a list of hot tablets, you must be assigned to a role that has the

-ListHotTablets method returns the following data for a given cluster and
+ListHotTablets method returns the following data for a given cluster in an instance.

 - Tablet name.
 The unique ID assigned by Bigtable to the hot tablet.
 This field is not displayed by the gcloud CLI.